saisandeepvuppala/Bio-Metric_Attendance/README.md

 soon i will add it.

 In order to execute it, use server(APACHE) and copy the files in htdocs of the apache folder and now open the browser and execute the necessary feature.

+Few files are repeated with some extra letters, those are enhanced onces.